antadama/antadama/README.md

 - 👋 Hi, I’m @antadama
 - 👀 I’m interested in everything related to computer science :)
 - 🌱 I’m currently learning computer science and cybersecurity in engineering school.
-- 💞️ I’m open to collaborating on anything
-- 📫 How to reach me : there's the url to my linkedin on my profile (soon to be replaced)
+- 📫 How to reach me : The url to my linkedin is on my profile

 <!---
 antadama/antadama is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.